nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 **Contributions to the UG**

 - Added the instructions of Finish Task
-- Added Setting Up and Getting Started
+- Added Setting Up
-- Updated workflow
+- Updated Sample Workflow
 - Fixed some formatting issues

 **Contributions to the DG**